 There’s no rate of comparison when it comes to calorie burn rates.
 Both bikes offer a healthy calorie burn if you put in enough energy and time.
 Both are effective in helping you gain muscle and burn fat, but only if you get the intensity right.

-With recumbent bikes, some bike riders prefer the laidback design more because it helps them feel comfortable.
+With recumbent bikes, some riders prefer the laidback design more because it helps them feel comfortable.
 They’re able to put in extra time, extra hours, and more energy, so they enjoy their time on the bike while burning calories.

-However, upright bikes offer better results overall.
+However, upright offer better results overall.
 You engage more muscles, move your joints in the upper half of your body.
 So, you get a full-body workout.
 The seating still bothers some people because it can hurt the pelvic region if you’re seated for too long.
-But, if you’re okay with a bit of discomfort, using an upright bike is perhaps one of the most effective ways to burn calories
+But, if you’re okay with a bit of discomfort, using an upright is perhaps one of the most effective ways to burn calories

 Is There a Risk of Further Injury with Each Bike?